OData/AspNetCoreOData/sample/ODataCustomizedSample/readme.md

 # A customized routing Sample

 ---
-This is an ASP.NET Core OData 8.x customized routing sample project.
+This is an ASP.NET Core OData 10.x customized routing sample project.

 ## Static Routing table

-If you run the sample and send the following request in a Web brower:
+If you run the sample and send the following request in a Web browser:

 `~/$odata`, you will get the routing table